Kindattu

 He is mentioned in the Shilhak-Inshushinak list of kings who did work on the Inshushinak temple in Susa.
-Apparently, Kindattu invaded and conquered Ur (2004 BC), and captured Ibbi-Sin, the last of the third dynasty of Ur, and made him a prisoner.
+Apparently, Kindattu invaded and conquered Ur c.
+2004 BC, and captured Ibbi-Sin, the last of the third dynasty of Ur, and made him a prisoner.
 The Elamites sacked Ur and settled there, but then were defeated by Ishbi-Erra, the first king of the Isin dynasty in his year 16, and later expelled from Mesopotamia.

 The destructions are related in the Lament for Ur:

 The Lament for Sumer and Ur then describes the fate of Ibbi-Sin:

 An Hymn to Ishbi-Erra, although quite fragmentary, mentions the role played by Kindattu in the destruction of Ur.